 High Plains Western Heritage CenterSpearfish

 The High Plains Western Heritage Center includes a Five-State Regional Museum founded to honor the old west pioneers of North Dakota, South Dakota, Montana, Wyoming & Nebraska.
-View quality exhibits of Western art, Artifacts & Memorabilia including the original Spearfish to Deadwood Stagecoach, turn-of-the-century Kitchen, Saddle Shop & a Blacksmith Shop.
-Forestry, Mining, Ranching & Rodeo are also depicted.
-Outdoor displays feature a furnished Log Cabin, rural Schoolhouse & antique Farm Equipment.
+View quality exhibits of Western art, Artifacts & Memorabilia including the original Spearfish to Deadwood Stagecoach, turn-of-the-century kitchen, saddle shop, and a blacksmith shop.
+Forestry, mining, ranching & rodeo are also depicted.
+Outdoor displays feature a furnished log cabin, rural schoolhouse, and antique farm equipment.

 Spirit Mound Historic PrairieVermillion

 Having heard legends of little spirits living at Paha Wakan, now know as Spirit Mound, the Lewis and Clark expedition was intrigued.
 On August 25, 1804, while the rest of the expedition went on up the river, Captains Lewis and Clark took several men and Lewis' dog, Seaman, on a nine mile walk to Spirit Mound.
 Seaman, suffering from the heat, had to be sent back to the Vermillion River.
 Despite the rumors of danger, the men approached the hill and climbed to the summit.
-The men were deeply impressed by the view.
+Years later, the Flood Control Act of 1944 resulted in damming of the river, and most of the sites where the Lewis and Clark Expedition camped or visited are now underwater.
+There are very few places where a person can stand today and know that Lewis and Clark stood in the same exact location.
+Spirit Mound is one of those few special sites.

 National Music MuseumVermillion